Updated: May 2008

 6.1) Marriage

-'Balfe was married for 39 years to Lina Roser-Balfe.
-She survived him by 18 years.
-They were probably married in Bergamo in 1831.
-Local reports indicate that the marriage probably took place in Bergamo between June and September 1831.
+'Balfe was married for almost 40 years to Lina Roser-Balfe.
+She survived him by 18 years, dying in London in 1888.

 They had two sons and two daughters.
-The younger son, Edward died in infancy in London. in 1841.
-The other son named Michael William Jr., survived his parents by many years spending his life in London and New York.
+The younger son, Edward died in infancy.
+The other son named Michael William after his father, survived his parents by many years spending most of his life between London and New York.
 He died in London in 1915.

-Balfe's wife Lina was born in Budapest (Pest), Hungary of an Austrian father in 1810, and possibly an Austrian mother.
-Her father, Franz Roser (1779-1830) was working as a musician, theatre manager and composer in Pest at the time.
-The father had also been a pupil of Mozart when he was a child.
-He was also a composer of significance in Vienna.
+Balfe's wife Lina was born in Budapest (Pest), Hungary of an Austrian father in 1810, and perhaps an Austrian mother.
+It appears that her mother possibly died during childbirth, as she was raised by Austrian foster parents, the Vogels.
+Her father, Franz de Paula Roser (1779-1830) who was working as a musician, theatre manager and composer in Pest when she was born.
+The father had been a pupil of W. A. Mozart during the year 1789, when he was a child.
+He was also a composer of significance in Vienna where more than 60 of his operettas were performed during his lifetime.

 6.3) Daughter - Louisa Balfe-Behrend (1832-1869)

-Balfe's first daughter Louisa ("Gigia"), was born in Italy (probably in Milan) in 1832.
+Balfe's first daughter Louisa "Gigia," was born in Italy (probably in Milan) in 1832.
 In 1850 she married a well established Danzig merchant 28 year old Maximiliam Behrend in London and lived in Danzig and Berlin, before the family eventually moved to England.
-'Louisa Behrend-Balfe died in London in 1869.
-'There were eight children from the Louisa Balfe, Max Behrend marriage.
-Descendants exists today.
+'Louisa Behrend (Balfe) died in London in 1869.
+'There were eight children from the Louisa/Max Behrend marriage.
+Descendants of this branch of the Balfe/Behrend family exists today, in Britain and elsewhere.

 6.4) Son - Michael W. Balfe Jr. (1836(?) -1915)

-Balfe's son who was born in London circa 1836 (?), was not successful in his efforts to follow in his father's footsteps as a composer.
-He was married in London to a Nora McGlin, a Builder's daughter, and they had a daughter, Maud Lina.
-He later spent time in New York where he went with his wife and young daughter.
-His wife died and he remarried.
-Their family grew, they had another daughter and two sons in New York.
+Balfe's son who was born in London circa late 1836 (?), was not successful in his efforts to follow in his father's footsteps as a composer.
+He was married in London in 1863.
+He later spent several years in New York where he went with his wife, Norah and their young daughter, Maud.
+His wife later died and he remarried.
+Their family grew, they had another daughter, Victoria and two sons, Michael William and William each born in New York (Brooklyn).
+While in New York he worked not too successfully as a, "Fitter" and later an Insurance sales person.
 He died in London at an Infirmary in 1915 aged 79.

-Balfe's youngest daughter, Victoire (shown here circa 1861) was born in Paris in September, 1837.
+Balfe's youngest daughter, Victoire (shown here circa 1861) is reported to have been born in Paris in September, 1837.
 She studied singing with her father and with the noted teacher Manuel Garcia in London.
-She had a successful career as a soprano in London, Dublin, Paris, Turin and Milan.
+She had a short but successful career as a soprano in London, Dublin, Paris, Turin and Milan.

 While on a visit to Russia with her father she met the eccentric British Ambassador, 55 year old, Sir John F. Crampton whom she married in St. Petersburg in 1860.
-However, a court order issued in London in November, 1863 and a papal decree eventually annulled the marriage.
+He was 32 years her senior.
+The marriage was nor a success.
+However, a court order and a Papal decree eventually annulled the marriage.

-Subsequently, she re-married the 29 year old Duke deFrias, of Burgos, a Spanish nobleman then residing in Madrid.
-She died in Madrid in January, 1871.
+Subsequently, she remarried the 29 year old Duke deFrias, of Burgos, a Spanish nobleman then residing in Madrid.
+Victoire died in Madrid in 1871.
 There were three children from this marriage.

 Balfe Dies at his Home, Rowney Abbey, Ware, Herts. (outside London)